phpbb/quickinstall/README.md

 # phpBB QuickInstall

-phpBB QuickInstall is a tool used to manage multiple phpBB3 installations.
+phpBB<sup>&reg;</sup> QuickInstall is a tool used to manage multiple phpBB3 installations.
 You can quickly install phpBB 3.2.x, 3.1.x and 3.0.x boards with a single mouse click.

 QuickInstall is not intended for use on a live server.
 It is aimed at users developing extensions and modifications for phpBB.
 QuickInstall can set up new phpBB boards to develop and test extensions or MODs in without having to worry about conflicts.
 If you insist on using QuickInstall on a public server, make sure to protect the folder where it is.
 No support is given for QuickInstall other than local use.